 Accordingly, the NRC concludes that there are no significant environmental impacts associated with the proposed action.
 In addition, in promulgating its revisions to 10 CFR part 73, the Commission prepared an environmental assessment and published a finding of no significant impact [Part 73, Power Reactor Security Requirements, 74 FR 13926 (March 27, 2009)].

 The NRC staff's safety evaluation will be provided in the exemption that will be issued as part of the letter to the licensee approving the exemption to the regulation, if granted.

 Environmental Impacts of the Alternatives to the Proposed Action

 As an alternative to the proposed actions, the NRC staff considered denial Start Printed Page 9956of the proposed action (i.e., the “no-action” alternative).
 Denial of the exemption request would result in no change in current environmental impacts.
 If the proposed action was denied, the licensee would have to comply with the March 31, 2010, implementation deadline.
 The environmental impacts of the proposed exemption and the “no-action” alternative are similar.

 Alternative Use of Resources

-This action does not involve the use of any resources not previously considered in the Final Environmental Statement for the GGNS, Unit 1, dated September 1981, in NUREG-0777.
+The action does not involve the use of any different resources than those considered in the Final Environmental Statement for GGNS dated September 1981.

 Agencies and Persons Consulted

-In accordance with its stated policy on March 30, 2001, the staff consulted with the Mississippi State official, Robert W. Goff, of the Mississippi Department of Health, Division of Radiological Health, regarding the environmental impact of the proposed action.
+In accordance with its stated policy, on January 19, 2010, the NRC staff consulted with the Mississippi State official, Mr. B. Smith of the Division of Radiological Health, regarding the environmental impact of the proposed action.
 The State official had no comments.

 Finding of No Significant Impact